fuzziqersoftware/resource_dasm/README.md

 Run `sudo make install-lib` to copy the header files and library to the relevant paths after building (see the Makefile for the exact paths).

 You can then `#include <resource_dasm/ResourceFile.hh>` and create `ResourceFile` objects in your own projects to read and decode resource fork data.
+Make sure to link with `-lresource_dasm` as well.
 There is not much documentation for this library beyond what's in the header file, but usage of the `ResourceFile` class should be fairly straightforward.

 ## Using the more specific tools